Last updated: 9 March 2018 .

 - a Norwegian state authorised or registered auditor

 - date of birth

 - date of expiry

 Normally a passport or a national identity card will contain the required information as mentioned above.

-It is important that the machine readable strip at the bottom of the ID-card shows on the copy of the passport.
+It is important that the machine readable strip at the bottom of the passport shows on the copy of the passport.

-The back of the ID-card usually contains a machine readable strip.
-A certified copy of the back of the card must also be enclosed.
+The reverse side of the ID-card usually contains a machine readable strip.
+A certified copy of the reverse side of the card must also be enclosed.